GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Experiments

+\qtwo~Meanwhile, as shown in~\Cref{fig.neg_ablation}, we found that incorporating negative reweighting with $\ell=-0.1$ or $-0.2$ further enhances performance on top of the \text{Linear} variant, leading to marginal performance gains on the HalfCheetah-v5 and Hopper-v5 tasks.

 \qthree~To see the effect of reward functions under different landscapes in locomotion tasks, we handcrafted different reward functions to change the landscape in two DeepMind Control Suite tasks~\cite{tassa2018deepmind}, Cheetah-Run and Walker-Run, shown in~\Cref{fig:reward_shaping}.
 The task is to run as fast as possible, where rewards are monotonically increasing functions of robot speed.
 Four different rewards are ordered from flat to greedy as \texttt{sqrt}, \texttt{linear}, \texttt{square}, \texttt{exp}.
-The detailed definition of these reward functions are deferred to Appendix~\ref{sec.apdx.reward}.
+The detailed definition of these reward functions is deferred to Appendix~\ref{sec.apdx.reward}.
 The results are shown~\Cref{fig:reward_landscape}, which shows that \textbf{Square} reweighting excels at {flat} reward functions such as \texttt{sqrt} and \texttt{linear}, while \textbf{Linear} reweighting has better performance on {steep} reward functions, such as \texttt{exp}.
 The finding is consistent with our observations in the bandit problem.
 Therefore, we can choose \textbf{Linear} reweighting for steep reward landscapes and \textbf{Square} reweighting for relatively flat reward landscapes.
-Note that this is only qualitative intuitions rather than saying one reweighting function must be better than another.
+Note that this is only qualitative intuition rather than saying one reweighting function must be better than another.